nkinar/MergePDF/README.md

 ## EXAMPLE
 Suppose that you have three PDF files in a directory.
-To merge all of them into `out.pdf` use the following commands:
+To merge all of them into `out.pdf` use the following command:

 ```
 mpdf 1.pdf 2.pdf 3.pdf out.pdf